tdewolff/minify/README.md

 		- [Mediatypes](#mediatypes)
 	- [Examples](#examples)
 	- [License](#license)

-Minify is a minifier package written in [Go][1].
-It has build-in HTML5, CSS3 and JS minifiers and provides an interface to implement any minifier.
-The implemented minifiers are very high performance and streaming (which implies O(n)).

-It associates minification functions with mime types, allowing embedded resources (like CSS or JS in HTML files) to be minified too.
-The user can add any mime-based implementation.
-Users can also implement a mime type using an external command (like the ClosureCompiler, UglifyCSS, ...).
-It is possible to pass parameters through the mimetype to specify the charset for example.

-Bottleneck for minification is mainly io and can be significantly sped up by having the file loaded into memory and providing `Bytes() []byte` like `bytes.Buffer` does.

 ## Comparison
 HTML (with JS and CSS) minification typically runs at about 20-30MB/s ~= 70-100GB/h, depending on the composition of the file.